sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 $$ \text{tf}(t, d)=\frac{n_{t, d}}{\sum_{t' \in d}n_{t', d}}$$

-Inverse document frequency is usually calculated as the logarithm of the total number of documents divided by the number of documents containing $$t$$:
+Inverse document frequency is usually calculated as the logarithm of the total number of documents divided by the number of documents containing $$t​$$:

 {% katex display %}